abduh3131/openpilot-t/scroot/README.md

 # Autonomous Scooter Pilot

 This package contains a self-contained autonomous driving stack tailored for lightweight vehicles such as scooters.
 The system is designed to run on NVIDIA Jetson devices as well as standard Ubuntu 24.04 laptops, using a single USB camera for perception.
 It exposes raw actuator values (`steer`, `throttle`, `brake`) that you can feed directly into your hardware interface.
+All commands below assume you are inside the `scroot` directory.

 ## Features